 Saskatoon's Transportation Division monitors traffic around the city and adjusts traffic control or road design to increase safety and efficiency.
-Citizens can report neighbourhood traffic concerns by calling Transportation Customer Service at 306-975-2454 or by completing a Community Traffic Issue report.
+Report neighbourhood traffic concerns using our online Report a Traffic Issue tool or call Transportation Customer Service at 306-975-2454.

 Changes to Right-of-Way